 Big Billy’s Cafe

 A traditional cafe.
 The cafe boasts homemade fudge, the famous nitro ice cream, and food items made with locally sourced meat.
 All of the meats come from a local butcher in town.
 The beef used in the cafe is from Andy’s Market, where cows are grass-fed and grown from birth – 100% organic.

 Nitro Ice Cream

-Found inside of Big Billy’s Cafe, there is the “nitro ice cream” that has won awards!
+Inside of Big Billy’s Cafe, the “nitro ice cream” has won awards!

 Tempting and delicious, liquid nitrogen ice cream is more than a dessert; it’s a unique experience that creates instant memories.
 Enjoy classic favorites and discover new temptations with a variety of taste-bud-tantalizing toppings.

 There’s an elaborate playground your kids will love.

 There’s also the chance for one to mine gems.
 While you won’t mine from the mine on the side of the mountain, you can pan mine below.

 Suppose you’ve already fallen in love with the goats, which at this point you likely will.
 And if not, for sure you will when you visit – you can buy yourself a goat.
 Not a real one, the soft stuffed teddy bear-like one.